-(b) Place 32 grams of dry ice in freezer for every liter (2 lbs. for every cubic foot) of freezer space.
+(b) Place 32 grams of dry ice for every liter of freezer space (2 lbs. of dry ice for every cubic foot of freezer space).
 This will keep food frozen for 2 to 4 days.
 Wear gloves to protect your hands from dry ice burns.